Zaczero/xsecurelock/README.md

 *   The main process resizes its window to the size of the root window, should the root window size change, to avoid leaking information by attaching a secondary display.
-*   The main processes uses only a single buffer - to hold a single keystroke.
+*   The main process uses only a single buffer - to hold a single keystroke.
     Therefore it is impossible to exploit a buffer overrun in the main process by e.g. an overlong password entry.
-*   The only exit conditions of the program is the Authentication Module returning with exit status zero, on which xsecurelock itself will return with status zero; therefore especially security-conscious users might want to run it as `sh -c "xsecurelock ... || kill -9 -1"` :)
+*   The only exit condition of the program is the Authentication Module returning with exit status zero, in which case xsecurelock itself will return with status zero; therefore especially security-conscious users might want to run it as `sh -c "xsecurelock ... || kill -9 -1"` :)

 # Known Security Issues